tomeczeklmaooo/yarpl/readme.txt

 16 break                            : break out of the loop

 :: Datatypes
-01 int                              : integer, 32-bit
+01 int                              : integer, signed 32-bit (-2,147,483,648 -> 2,147,483,647)
 02 float                            : floating-point, 32-bit
 03 bool                             : boolean, true or false 04 string                           : character string, max.
-2^16 bytes
+2^16 bytes (0 -> 65535 chars)
-05 char                             : single character, ASCII 0-127
+05 char                             : single character, ASCII (0 -> 127)

+:: Operators
+01 AND                              : both inputs must be true                            (&&)
+02 OR                               : one input must be true                              (||)
+03 NOT                              : negation                                            (!)
+04 EQUAL                            : check if values are equal                           (==)
+05 NOTEQUAL                         : check if values are not equal                       (!=) 06 GREATERTHAN                      : check if value is greater than other value          (>) 07 GREATERTHANEQUAL                 : check if value is greater than or equal other value (>=) 08 LESSTHAN                         : check if value is less than other value             (<) 09 LESSTHANEQUAL                    : check if value is greater than or equal other value (<=)

 :: Functions
 (idk)